aclblaj/myquiz/README.md

 SELECT datname, pg_encoding_to_char(encoding) AS encoding FROM pg_database WHERE datname = 'myQuiz'
 ```
 - Adapt the connection string inside the application.properties file (e.g switch to: spring.datasource.url=jdbc:postgresql://localhost:5432/myQuiz)
-- Change path to analysez files and run the unit test parseExcelFilesFromFolder from the QuestionServiceTest test class
+- Change path to files and run the unit test parseExcelFilesFromFolder from the QuestionServiceTest test class